 - This is proper intense training, and not only will your physique reflect it, but your cardiovascular capacity will as well

 - Relatively low on “brainpower” maintenance.
 It’s easy to follow with few if any real calculations about weights or food measurements

 The only Con of the True Muscle Bodybuilding Trainer

-- The nutrition and supplementation protocol leaves a lot to be wanted.
+- Similar to V Shred programs, the nutrition and supplementation protocol leaves a lot to be wanted.
 It gives you freedom, yes, but people could benefit from better guidelines.
 With a goal like conditioning, I believe it is necessary